 Best air fryer deals in the Amazon Spring Sale 2025

-Amazon’s Spring Deal Days event is finally here, and we’re seeing huge savings on energy-efficient appliances
+Amazon’s Spring Deal Days event is in full swing, and we’re seeing huge savings on energy-efficient appliances

-For anyone looking for a bargain, there’s good news – Amazon’s Spring Deal Days Sale is in full swing and will run until 31 March 2025.
-With thousands of offers ready to shop, there’s one nifty device, in particular, that we’re planning on buying: a new air fryer.
+For anyone looking for a bargain, there’s good news – Amazon’s Spring Deal Days Sale is continuing to dish out discounts, and will run until 31 March.
+With thousands of offers ready to shop, there’s one nifty device, in particular, we’re planning on buying: a new air fryer.

 By rapidly circulating hot air to create a crispy finish, these clever appliances have become increasingly popular.
 So much so, Jamie Oliver recently wrote an air fryer cookbook dedicated to showcasing all the dishes you can cook in your appliance.